 Civic & Charitable Organizations

-- Taught Sunday School to high school students at Temple Adath Israel since 1998 on the subject of Tikkun Olam, healing the world.
+- Teaches Sunday School to high school students at Temple Adath Israel since 1998 on the subject of Tikkun Olam, healing the world.

 Non-FBT Publications and Events

 Extensive local and national public communication experiences, including as a Contributor to The Daily Beast, The Huffington Post and The Times of Israel, founder of The Recovering Politician blog, a featured address at the 2000 Democratic National Convention, being pictured on the cover of The New Democrat as one of nation's 100 rising stars; and has appeared on dozens of national news talk shows including: MSNBC’s The Cycle, Fox News’ Fox and Friends and Happening Now, CNN’s America’s Choice and Crossfire, CNBC’s Morning Call, NBC’s Dateline NBC, C-SPAN’s Washington Journal, and Bloomberg’s Market Makers; serves as a semi-regular American politics commentator for Canada’s CTV News and the Wall Street Journal’s Daily Wrap; and even played straight man to correspondent/comedian Al Madrigal on The Daily Show with Jon Stewart.
 He has also testified before the U.S. House on energy efficiency and the U.S. Senate on student credit card debt.

 Author: The Compassionate Community, Ten Values to Unite America (Palgrave Macmillan: 2006), a critically lauded book on the role of faith and values in public policy, with an afterword by Vice President Al Gore.
 Twelve-state national book tour.

 The Liberal Case for Israel (The Recovering Politician: 2011)

 The Recovering Politician’s Twelve Step Program to Survive Crisis (The Recovering Politician: 2013)